top of page

 Kanikapila - Music & Talkstory

-AIPF has explored new ways to connect with the community, including collaborating with the Liliʻuokalani Center—a hub for Native Hawaiian youth through one of the newest initiatives—Kanikapila - Music & Talkstory.
+AIPF has explored new ways to connect with the community through one of the newest initiatives—Kanikapila - Music & Talkstory.
 Festival faculty and student artists share talk-stories and mini concerts, blending culture, creativity, and music in a spirit of aloha.

 Aloha International Piano Festival in the Community